Gilbert Laithwaite

-Sir John Gilbert Laithwaite GCMG KCB KCIE CSI (5 July 1894 – 21 December 1986) was a British civil servant and diplomat, born and raised in Ireland, who had the rare distinction of becoming Ambassador to the country of his birth.
+Sir John Gilbert Laithwaite GCMG KCB KCIE CSI (5 July 1894 – 21 December 1986) was a British civil servant and diplomat, born and raised in Ireland.
 He reached the top of his profession, becoming Permanent Secretary of the Commonwealth Relations Office in 1955.

 Early life

 Gilbert Laithwaite was the eldest of two sons and two daughters, born in Dublin.
 His father was John Laithwaite of the Post Office survey.
-His mother was Mary Kearney whose family hailed from Castlerea, Co.
-Roscommon.
+His mother was Mary Kearney whose family hailed from Castlerea, County Roscommon.
 Laithwaite was a first cousin of the Irish Republican leader Ernie O'Malley.

 Laithwaite went to Clongowes Wood College, where he won a scholarship to Trinity College, Oxford, going on to achieve a second-class degree.
 He received an honorary fellowship from that college in 1955.